Skip to content

 M2Three voice personas (Curator / Guide / Enthusiast) implemented as separate voice IDs per locale, curated in static/data/audio/voices.json.
 Per-locale voice testing required before that locale ships.

-M3Episode taxonomy covers all 11 routes (not just 6 as in the original draft): /, /explore, /missions, /fly, /earth, /moon, /mars, /iss, /tiangong, /science, /fleet.
+M3Episode taxonomy covers all 12 routes (not just 6 as in the original draft): /, /explore, /missions, /fly, /plan, /earth, /moon, /mars, /iss, /tiangong, /science, /fleet.
 Each route gets at least one Guide-level screen episode in en-US for v1; full per-locale rollout per phasing table.
+The porkchop plot lives on /plan (not /fly), so its Enthusiast episode anchors there.

 M4Build-time-only TTS generation.
 No runtime API calls to TTS providers from the browser.
 All audio is .mp3 files served as static assets.
 Provider credentials never reach the client.